FlovinTue/gdul/README.md

 # gdul
-A collection of (mainly concurrency related) data structures, created with game programming in mind
+A collection of (mainly concurrency related) data structures & utilities, created with game programming in mind

 -------------------------------------------------------------------------------------------------------------------------------------------